jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 - Create more readable components
 - Make building out new UI easier and faster
 - Keep styles encapsulated to help prevent collisions and unwanted side effects
-- Create an easier-to-use interface for non-front-end developers
+- Create an easy-to-use component API for non-front-end developers

 Although the level of abstraction here might look like overkill for smaller projects, I find that this general approach has sped up my development across the board.